Community policing: Social media

+Just like E-COP, a key concept to community relations is improved communication, while a key element of community policing is improved communication between the police and the public.
+A service like this provides a novel opportunity for the department to inform the public while simultaneously giving residents a new way to engage with the department.

+A new topic regarding social media is mass media and the mass media act.
+Mass media is evolving into ever-new forms and platforms.
+The best thing the police can do to keep and even increase public trust in them is to construct their own public image with tact and consideration for both professional standards and existing public expectations.
+The legitimacy of police can be strongly impacted by image management efforts, and the police frequently utilize image management to uphold and improve their validity.
+The mass media act regards the public's perception of facts about criminal attitudes is somewhat tainted by the mass media itself.
+It informs the public about crimes being perpetrated and the necessity for vigilance and self-protection, the mass media may, on the one hand encourage crime prevention.
+On the other side, the media may unnecessarily heighten public dread of crimes by fostering a moral panic, which is to say, by inciting a response among the populace based on incorrect perceptions of crime hazards resulting from media themes rather than real incidences of violent crimes.

 Evaluation

 Traditionally, determining whether police or policies are effective or not can be done by evaluating the crime rate for a geographic area.
 A crime rate in the United States is determined using the FBI's Uniform Crime Reports (UCR) or National Incident-Based Reporting System (NIBRS), as well as the Bureau of Justice Statistics' National Crime Victimization Survey (NCVS).

-Community policing is more complicated than simply comparing crime rates and there are no universally accepted criteria for evaluating community policing.
-However, there are some structures that are commonly used.
-Researchers and officers say that one possible way to determine whether or not community policing is effective in an area is for officers and key members of the community to set a specific mission and goals when starting.
+Community policing can be evaluated by comparing crime rates and by comparing additional criteria.
+One criterion to determine whether or not community policing is effective in an area is for officers and key members of the community to set a specific mission and goals when starting.
 Once specific goals are set, participation at every level is essential in obtaining commitment and achieving goals.
+Another approach in evaluation of community policing is social equity.

 The U.S. federal government continues to provide support for incorporating community policing into local law enforcement practices through funding of research such as through the National Center for Community Policing at Michigan State University, small COPS grants to local agencies, and technical assistance.

-The Center For Evidence-Based Crime Policy in George Mason University identifies the following randomized controlled trials on community policing as very rigorous.